CHESSComputing/ChessAnalysisPipeline/docs/EDD.md

     - `common.YAMLReader` under `pipeline.MultiplePipelineItem`: A processor that reads the energy/$`2\theta`$ calibration results adds it to the raw data map that gets passed along directly from the previous processor in the pipeline.

-    - `edd.StrainAnalysisProcessor`: A processor that perfroms the actual strain analysis and creates a single Nexus object with the starin analysis results as well as all metadata pertaining to the workflow.
+    - `edd.StrainAnalysisProcessor`: A processor that perfroms the actual strain analysis and creates a single Nexus object with the strain analysis results as well as all metadata pertaining to the workflow.

-    - `common.NexusWriter`: A processor that writes the starin analysis results to a NeXus file.
+    - `common.NexusWriter`: A processor that writes the strain analysis results to a NeXus file.

 Note that the energy calibration can also be obtained ahead of time and used for multiple strain analyses.
 In this case remove the first four processes in the pipeline and read the detector channel energy calibration info in what is now the third item in the pipeline.